msrooks/QLux-G4/README.md

-A Geant4 simulation modling the QLux gas-argon TPC and QL sensor array.
+A Geant4 simulation modeling the QLux gas-argon TPC and QL sensor array.